guyycodes/Kubernetes_from_scratch/Environment Preparation/Readme#2(Client Certificates).md

 - assign the ip address from this first worker to the second variable
 * Perform this step for all worker nodes (in my case it looked like this)

-# * KUBERNETES REQUIRES LOWERCASE HOSTNAMES, ALL THINGS LOWERCASE!! * #
+# * KUBERNETES: USE LOWERCASE HOSTNAMES TO AVOID CASING TROUBLE* #

 ```
  WORKER0_HOST=levelup2
  WORKER0_IP=192.168.30.11

-// if you have worker nodes add them like this
+// if you have worker nodes add them like this but use lowercase, ive had trouble with uppercase in the past
  WORKER1_HOST=raspberrypHTTPS
  WORKER1_IP=192.168.30.245